Skip to content

 Error 0xc1900101 appears during Windows upgrades (like Windows 10 to 11, or major feature updates) and causes the installation to roll back.
 The error message usually says “The installation failed in the SAFE_OS phase with an error during REPLICATE_OC operation.”
 It’s caused by incompatible drivers, hardware conflicts, or external devices interfering with the upgrade.

-• Outdated graphics, network, or chipset drivers cause 80% of 0xc1900101 errors — update all drivers before attempting the upgrade.
+• Outdated graphics, network, or chipset drivers cause many 0xc1900101 errors, so update all drivers before upgrading

-• Windows upgrades need at least 20-30 GB of free space on the system drive or the installation will fail and roll back.
+• Windows upgrades need 20-30 GB of free space on the system drive or the install will fail and roll back

-• Running SFC and DISM scans repairs corrupted system files that can silently block the upgrade process.
+• Running SFC and DISM scans repairs corrupted system files that silently block upgrades

-• If in-place upgrades keep failing, the Media Creation Tool performs a cleaner upgrade and bypasses most driver conflicts.
+• If in-place upgrades keep failing, the Media Creation Tool performs a cleaner upgrade that bypasses most driver conflicts

 #What Causes Error 0xc1900101?